Warning - Employer & Job Posting Disclaimer

 - Do not give your personal bank account, PayPal account or credit card information to a new employer.

 - Do not agree to have funds or paychecks directly deposited into any accounts by a new employer.
 (Arrangements for direct deposit or paycheck should be made during your first day or week of actual employment on site – not before.)

 - Do not forward, transfer or send by courier (i.e. FedEx, UPS), or “wire” any money to any employer, for any employer, using your personal account(s).
 Do not obtain or forward any prepaid gift cards.

 - Do not transfer money and retain a portion for payment.

 - Do not respond to suspicious and/or “too good to be true” unsolicited job emails.

 - In general, applicants do not pay a fee to obtain a job (but there are some rare exceptions – so be careful, and consult with a professional at the Career Center first).

-If you have encountered a fraudulent posting, company or organization, please contact the Employer Relations Team at University of Delaware Career Center via phone (302-831-2391) or email firstname.lastname@example.org, so the posting can be investigated and appropriate action can be taken.
+- Please contact the Employer & Alumni Engagement Team at the University of Delaware Career Center via phone at 302-831-2392 or email firstname.lastname@example.org, so the employer and posting can be investigated and appropriate action can be taken.